daisygunn/grow-restaurant/README.md

 ![](assets/images/index_2.jpg)

 ### Menus
 **Menus page**: This page explains a little more about the menus in the restaurant, it has a link to each menu: Food or Drinks.
-These images and links have the same 'animation' on hover as the two on the homepage, creating consistency is the users interaction with the elements.
+These images and links have the same 'animation' on hover as the two on the homepage, creating consistency in the users' interaction with the elements.

 ![](assets/images/menus_page.jpg)

-**Food & Drinks menus**: Each page displays all sections of the menus seperately, each menu item has the Dish/Drink name, dish/drink description, price, dietary information & any allergens.
+**Food & Drinks menus**: Each page displays all sections of the menus separately, each menu item has the Dish/Drink name, dish/drink description, price, dietary information & any allergens.
 The menus are controlled by the admin user, if 'on menu' is selected in the admin panel then the item will be displayed.

 I have chosen to display the menus on different pages so that the user is able to find the information they want as easily as possible, this seperation prevents information overload as the pages aren't full of multiple menus.